On Harish-Chandra's Isomorphism: Satake's isomorphism and its inversion

-The convolution algebra of spherical functions {$\mathbf{H}(G,K):=C_c^\infty(G/\!\!/K)$} is called the spherical Hecke algebra of $(G,K)$, with unit element $e_K$.
+Let $L_+\subset L$ be the monoid of positive translations relative to the chamber $\Cc$.
+We have the Cartan decomposition $G=KL_+K$.
+The convolution algebra $C_c^\infty(G/\!\!/K)$ of compactly supported, $K$--biinvariant locally constant functions on $G$ is called the {\it spherical Hecke algebra} of $(G,K)$ and denoted by $\mathbf{H}(G,K)$.
+Its unit element $e_K$ is the characteristic function of the double coset $KeK$.
 One can show - in a similar fashion to the real case - that $\bH(G,K)$ is a commutative algebra.

-Analogous to the real case, we say that an element $\go\in C^\infty(G/\!\!/K)$ is an elementary (or zonal) spherical function $K$-spherical function if $\go$ is a joint eigenfunction of $\mathbf{H}(G,K)$.
-As we have seen, in the real case zonal spherical functions can also be characterised as joint $K$-bi-invariant eigenfunctions $\omega$ of $D(X)$ such that $\omega(e)=1$.
-Therefore the set of zonal spherical functions is parametrized by the set of complex homomorphisms of the algebra $D(X)$.
-By Harish--Chandra's isomorphism (\ref{thm:HChom}) and basic algebraic geometry, we find that the space of $K$-spherical functions is naturally parametrized by the set of points of the affine $\bbc$-variety $\fa^*_c/W$.
+Analogously to the real case, we say that an element $\go\in C^\infty(G/\!\!/K)$ is an elementary (or zonal) spherical function $K$--spherical function if $\go$ is a joint eigenfunction of $\mathbf{H}(G,K)$.
+As explained in Section \ref{ss:D spherical}, in the real case zonal spherical functions can also be characterised as joint $K$-bi-invariant eigenfunctions $\omega$ of the algebra $\bbd(X)$ of invariant differential operators on $X=G/K$ such that $\omega(e)=1$, and are parametrised by $\fa^*_c/W$.